Are you part of the creative team in your office? Maybe you sit in the branding or design team. Or perhaps you work in marketing…

 That is a lot of creative juices going to waste!

-For creatives, one of the key problems which causes time to be wasted is finding and locating brand assets or having to find and send them to other team members.
+For creatives, one key contributor to time waste is the time spent finding and locating brand assets or having to find and send brand assets to other team members.

 Cloud computing has been brilliant for centralising our filing systems and giving us access to the files we need and it has sped up many processes.